Choosing the Right Fluoropolymer O-ring: PTFE vs. FEP vs. PFA

-FEP, PFA and PTFE can all be described as a fluoropolymer.
-The difference is that PTFE products are not melt-processable.
-They are made through a sintered powder process into solid rods that are then turned into 0-rings and other products.
-This means that a PTFE encapsulated o-ring doesn’t actually exist.
+PTFE, FEP, and PFA are all fluoropolymers, but they differ in their processability.
+PTFE is not melt-processable, and instead, it is made through a sintered powder process into solid rods that are then turned into O-rings and other products.
+This means that a PTFE encapsulated O-ring does not actually exist.